Hamas 'guardian' law keeps Gaza woman from studying abroad | Law-Order

 Hamas has repeatedly demanded the lifting of the blockade.
 But in February, an Islamic court run by Hamas issued a notice saying that unaccompanied women must get permission from a male “guardian” — a husband, relative, or even a son — to travel outside the territory.

 After a backlash led by human rights groups, Hamas authorities amended the ruling to drop the requirement.
-Instead, it said that a male relative can petition a court to prevent a woman from traveling if it would result in “absolute harm.”
-Women cannot prevent men from traveling.
+Instead, it said that a male relative can petition a court to prevent a woman from travelling if it would result in “absolute harm.”
+Women cannot prevent men from travelling.

 Al-Najar's father filed a petition, and the court prevented her from traveling so that it could consider it.
 She lives with her mother, who is separated from her father, and says he cut off all contact with her in May.
 He could not be reached for comment.